-Q: Walk me through the thought process of conceptualizing our first video ad.
+Q: Walk me through the thought process of conceptualizing our first video ad

-Sean: Working in the adtech space, the most difficult nut to crack was how to visualize data and illustrate the shift in marketing from blanket statements & stereotypical ads to more personalized & tailor made ads—all while avoiding the shots you see in the news of graphs and boring charts.
+SD: Working in the ad tech space, the most difficult nut to crack was how to visualize data and illustrate the shift in marketing from blanket statements & stereotypical ads to more personalized & tailor made ads—all while avoiding the shots you see in the news of graphs and boring charts.
 We wanted something that would show how demographics are becoming much more granular rather than just wide swathes such as age & gender.
 Something human.
-That lead us in the direction of looking at stereotypes & typical demographics and attempting to turn them on their heads.
+That led us in the direction of looking at stereotypes & typical demographics and attempting to turn them on their heads.

-Sean: Absolutely!
+SD: Absolutely!
 How content is going to be consumed is a major part of how it’s created.
 Copy length, text size & style, colour, sound, story—even down to lens choices!
 For example, an ad that will play in front of audiences before a film is almost always a big-budget Hollywood level production.
 Ads extend out to lengths of 2 minutes and more!
 However, the same resources and the same style of content would not do well on mobile platforms—sound is generally turned off, text must be larger, and visuals in general must fill up more of the frame.
 Every aspect of the ad must be taken into consideration.

-Vitaly: To our customers who are just getting started with video -- what advice would you give them?
+Q: To our customers who are just getting started with video—what advice would you give them?

 Q: Give us some tactical ‘hacks’ that help you make video content so great.
-Don’t be afraid to get technical.
+Don’t be afraid to get technical

-Sean: It’s shocking how cheap and easy it is these days to produce high-end, well-produced content (keep in mind, I’m speaking relatively!)
-We’ve seen the DSLR revolution where consumer grade cameras are offering high end picture quality & color profiles, while camera sensors are getting more and more sensitive, allowing tiny camera packages to shoot fantastic looking content without massive lights & power requirements.
-Personally, I utilize a lot of hacks such as lens whacking for a tilt-shifted isolated look, warp stabilizers for my shaky, coffee-fueled hands, and filmconvert for coloring.
+SD: It’s shocking how cheap and easy it is these days to produce high-end, well-produced content (keep in mind, I’m speaking relatively!)
+We’ve seen the DSLR revolution where consumer grade cameras are offering high end picture quality & colour profiles, while camera sensors are getting more and more sensitive, allowing tiny camera packages to shoot fantastic looking content without massive lights & power requirements.
+Personally, I utilize a lot of hacks such as lens whacking for a tilt-shifted isolated look, warp stabilizers for my shaky, coffee-fueled hands, and film convert for colouring.
 Also, pro tip—audio is more important than visuals!
 Audiences will forgive poor visuals, not poor audio.
 The only limitation is your creativity and knowledge of how to use the ample tools available.